 We sample each entry of the matrix $\bm F$ uniformly from $[-1,1]$, and normalize each row so that its sum is equal to $1$.
 Table \ref{tab:newsvendor_value} reports several statistics of relative gaps between the optimal value of QDR and those of the other alternative methods.
-We find that QDR provides a substantial average improvement of $52\%$ over BGGN.
-Rather surprisingly, we also find that QDR outperforms the state-of the-art COP scheme by 6\%.
+We find that QDR provides a substantial average improvement of $52\%$ over BGGN and an average improvement of $22.3\%$ over GWK.
+Rather surprisingly, we also find that QDR outperforms the state-of the-art COP and AJD schemes by 6\%.
 Table \ref{tab:newsvendor_value} indicates that QDR generates the same performance as the less tractable PDR3.
 Table \ref{tab:newsvendor_time} reports the average computation times of the four methods.
-We observe that QDR can be solved as fast as BGGN and COP, while it takes 40 times as long to solve PDR3.
-In summary, we may thus conclude that QDR provides high-quality solutions in a very efficient manner.
+We observe that QDR can be solved as fast as BGGN, GWK, COP, and AJD, while it takes 40 times as long to solve PDR3.
+In summary, we may thus conclude that QDR provides high-quality solutions in a very efficient manner. {